 The El Gallo complex is located in Mexico’s Sinaloa State, along the foothills of the Sierra Madres.
 McEwen Mining announced the initial discovery holes from the El Gallo silver/gold discovery in November 2008.
 The complex includes the El Gallo and Palmarito silver deposits and the Magistral gold deposit, located within a 13 km (8 mile) radius.

-Phase 1: El Gallo Phase I achieved its first gold pour in September 2012.
+El Gallo 1: El Gallo 1 achieved its first gold pour in September 2012.
 Commercial production was accomplished on January 1, 2013.
-Production is expected to average about 50,000 ounces of gold per year at a cost of $800 per ounce.

 El Gallo 1 is currently being expanded from 3,000 to 4,500 tonnes per day.
-The expansion is ahead of schedule with completion expected in early April 2014, versus the earlier estimate of end of Q2 2014.
+The expansion is nearing completion and commissioning is scheduled to start in April 2014.
 The cost to complete the expansion has been reduced to $3 million from $5 million.
 The cost is lower than expected due to a large contingency that was initially included but has since been reduced.
-The increased capacity, combined with higher grades as mining moves deeper in the pit, is expected to increase production from 27,300 gold equivalent ounces in 2013, to 37,500 gold equivalent ounces in 2014 and 75,000 gold equivalent ounces by 2015.
-Cash costs are also expected to decrease from US$750 per oz. to US$575 per oz. starting next year.
+The increased capacity, combined with higher grades as mining moves deeper in the pit, is expected to increase production from 37,500 gold equivalent ounces in 2013, to 75,000 gold equivalent ounces in 2015.
+Cash costs and all-in sustaining costs are forecasted to fall from $750 to $575 per gold equivalent ounce and$1,100 to $850 per gold equivalent ounce in 2015.

 ||Sinaloa State, Mexico